 Beer festival to benefit Las Vegas nonprofit to be held at Downtown Summerlin

-LAS VEGAS (FOX5) -- Nonprofit New Vista has announced it will host its 13th annual beer festival at Downtown Summerlin later this month.
+LAS VEGAS, Nev.
+(FOX5) - Nonprofit New Vista has announced it will host its 13th annual beer festival at Downtown Summerlin later this month.

 According to a news release, New Vista will host the ‘Brew’s Best’ Craft Beer Festival from 2 p.m. to 6 p.m. on March 19.